Particular/docs.particular.net/nservicebus/learning-transport/index.md

  * File convention is `[MessageId].metadata.txt`.

-### error Directory
+### Error Directory

-When a message fails processing both its metadata and body files will be moved to "error" directory.
-The name of the directory will be derived from [configured error queue address](/nservicebus/recoverability/configure-error-handling.md#configure-the-error-queue-address)
+When a message fails processing both its metadata and body files will be moved to the "error" directory.
+The name of the directory will be derived from [configured error queue address](/nservicebus/recoverability/configure-error-handling.md#configure-the-error-queue-address).
+The default error queue name, and hence directory name, is "error".

 ### Endpoint Structure